Spectral sequences of a Morse shelling: Introduction

 \begin{theo} A Morse tiling is shellable if and only if its quiver does not contain any oriented cycle. \end{theo}

 We then observe that every such shelling recovers the homology and cohomology of the complex, via two spectral sequences, see \S \ref{secspectral}.

-\begin{theo} Any Morse shelling on a finite simplicial complex induces two spectral sequences which converge to its homology and cohomology respectively and whose first pages are free graded modules over the critical tiles. \end{theo}
+\begin{theo} Any Morse shelling on a finite relative simplicial complex induces two spectral sequences which converge to its relative homology and cohomology respectively and whose first pages are free graded modules over the critical tiles. \end{theo}

-A critical Morse tile is a simplex which has been deprived of several facets together with its face of maximal codimension, see \S \ref{sectiles}.
-This terminology originates from its relation to the discrete Morse theory of Robin Forman \cite{For}, for any Morse shelling encodes a class of compatible discrete Morse functions whose critical points are in one-to-one correspondance with the critical tiles of the shelling, preserving the index, see \cite{SaWel2}.
+A critical Morse tile is a simplex which has been deprived of several codimension one faces together with its remaining face of maximal codimension, see \S \ref{sectiles}.
+This terminology originates from its relation with the discrete Morse theory of Robin Forman \cite{For,Koz2}, for any Morse shelling encodes a class of compatible discrete Morse functions whose critical points are in one-to-one correspondance with the critical tiles of the shelling, preserving the index, see \cite{SaWel2} and Theorem \ref{theoMorse}.
 As in the case of discrete Morse complexes, the chain and cochain complexes appearing in the spectral sequences given by Theorem \ref{theointro2} have much lower ranks than the simplicial ones, see Remark \ref{remfinale}.